 Typical feature-based image alignment methods (see [31] for a review) first apply a local operator to detect interest points in a pair of images (e.g., the Harris corner detector [14]).
-Once interest points are extracted in the two images, robust estimation methods, such as RANSAC [10], LMS [13], etc., are used for finding corresponding points and extracting the spatial transformation between the two images.
-In some other cases [32], a correlation-based matching is used to initialize the approximation of matching features.
-In general, the correlation may be based on any properties of a feature point, but it is usually based on brightness values of small neighborhoods of the feature point.
+Once interest points are extracted in the two images, robust estimation methods, such as RANSAC [10], LMS [13], etc, are used for finding corresponding points and extracting the spatial transformation between the two images.
+In some other cases [32] a correlation based matching is used to initialize the approximation of matching features.
+In general the correlation may be based on any properties of a feature point, but it is usually based on brightness values of small neighborhoods of the feature point.

-Feature-based image-to-image alignment can be generalized to feature-based sequence-to-sequence alignment by extending the notion of features from feature points into feature trajectories.
+Feature-based image-to-image alignment can be generalized to feature-based sequence-tosequence alignment by extending the notion of features from feature points into feature trajectories.
 A feature trajectory is the trajectory of a point (static or dynamic) representing its location in each frame along the sequence.
-Spatio-temporal alignment between two sequences can then be recovered by establishing correspondences between trajectories.
-The advantage of this approach is illustrated in Fig. 2 which shows two sequences recording several small moving objects.
-Each feature point in the image-frame of Fig. 2a (denoted by A-E) can, in principle, be matched to any other feature point in the image-frame of Fig. 2b.
+Spatio-temporal alignment between the two sequences can then be recovered by establishing correspondences between trajectories.
+The advantage of this approach is illustrated in Fig. 2, which shows two sequences recording several small moving objects.
+Each feature point in the image-frame of Fig. 2.a (denoted by A-E) can in principle be matched to any other feature point in the image-frame of Fig. 2.b.
 There is not sufficient information in any individual frame to uniquely resolve the point correspondences.
-Point trajectories, on the other hand, have additional shape properties which simplify the trajectory correspondence problem across the two sequences (i.e., which trajectory corresponds to which trajectory), as shown in Fig. 2c and Fig. 2d.
-Furthermore, a single pair of (nontrivial) corresponding trajectories (i.e., a trajectory of an object which is not moving on a straight line and covers a large enough image region) can uniquely define:

-- 1. the spatial transformation,

-- 2. the temporal transformation, and

-- 3. can provide a convenient error measure for the quality of the spatio-temporal alignment.
+Point trajectories, on the other hand, have additional shape properties which simplify the trajectory correspondence problem across the two sequences (i.e., which trajectory corresponds to which trajectory), as shown in Fig. 2.c and 2.d.
+Furthermore, a single pair of (non-trivial) corresponding trajectories (i.e., a trajectory of an object which is not moving on a straight line and covers a large enough image region) can uniquely define: (i) the spatial transformation, (ii) the temporal transformation, (iii) can provide a convenient error measure for the quality of the extracted spatio-temporal alignment.

-Next, we outline the feature-based sequence-to-sequence alignment algorithm that we have used in our experiments (which is a RANSAC-based algorithm).
+We next outline the feature-based sequence-to-sequence alignment algorithm that we have used in our experiments (which is a RANSAC-based algorithm).
 Each step of the algorithm is then explained in more detail below:

-- 1. Construct feature trajectories (i.e., detect and track feature points for each sequence). - 2.
-For each trajectory estimate its basic properties (e.g., dynamic versus static or other properties as explained below). - 3.
-Based on basic properties construct an initial correspondence table between trajectories. - 4.
-Estimate candidate parameter vectors $\vec{P} = (P{spatil}, P{temporal})$ by repeatedly choosing (at random) a pair of possibly corresponding trajectories.2 At each trial, compute the parametric spatio-temporal transformation \vec{P} which best aligns the two trajectories. - 5.
-Assign a score for each candidate \vec{P} to be the number of corresponding pairs of trajectories whose distance after alignment by \vec{P} is smaller than some threshold. - 6.
-Repeat Steps 4 and 5 N times. - 7.
-Choose \vec{P} which has the highest score. - 8.
-Refine \vec{P} using all trajectory pairs that supported this candidate.
+(1) Construct feature trajectories (i.e., detect and track feature points for each sequence).

+(2) For each trajectory estimate its basic properties (e.g., dynamic vs. static, or other properties as explained below).

+(3) Based on basic properties construct an initial correspondence table between trajectories.

+(4) Estimate candidate parameter vectors $\vec{P} = (P{spatil}, P{temporal})$ by repeatedly choosing (at random) a pair of possibly corresponding trajectories.
+At each trial compute the parametric spatio-temporal transformation $\vec{P}$ which best aligns the two trajectories.

+(5) Assign a score for each candidate $\vec{P}$ to be the number of corresponding pairs of trajectories whose distance after alignment by $\vec{P}$ is smaller than some threshold.

+(6) Repeat steps (4) and (5) N times.

+&lt;sup>2If these are roughly along a straight line choose an additional pair.

+(7) Choose $\vec{P}$ which has the highest score.

+(8) Refine $\vec{P}$ using all trajectory pairs that supported this candidate.